 And suddenly, the Prado

 Madrid Destino.
 Foto de Cesar Lucas Abreu

 It was in 1895 that Picasso stepped foot inside the Prado Museum in Madrid for the first time.
 This is one of the best museums in the world and we highly recommend visiting.
 His visit would mark a before and after because he was marked by the works of other great artists such as Velazquez and El Greco.
 At that time it was not to be expected that he would become the museum director in 1936.But if there is one unmissable place in Madrid where you can be surprised by Picasso once more, it is the Reina Sofía National Art Museum.
 You will find numerous works by the artist there.
-Among all of these works, the most iconic piece, which will leave you absolutely speechless, is Guernica.
-It is a mural that is nearly 8 metres long, painted as a testimony to the horrors committed during the Spanish Civil War.
+Among all of these works, the most iconic piece, which leaves viewers absolutely speechless, is “Guernica”, a mural nearly 8 metres long, painted to bear witness to the horrors committed during the Spanish Civil War.
 It is a tragic scene that many see as a cry of hope.
 Did you know that he painted this masterpiece in Paris in 1937?
 In fact, Dora Maar photographed the evolution of the artwork until the moment it was installed in the Spanish Pavilion at the International Exhibition in Paris.

 Barcelona and Horta de Sant Joan, in Catalonia